codacy/docs/docs/release-notes/cloud/cloud-2024-01-12-gh-repository-ssh-keys-discontinuation.md

       <td>Codacy will no longer store repository SSH keys</td>
       <td>
         <p>On this day, Codacy will delete all the repository SSH keys stored in our systems.</p>
+        <p>For increased security, you can <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-deploy-keys">revoke the keys created by Codacy on your GitHub repository</a>.</p>
       </td>
     </tr>
   </tbody>